proxystore/taps/docs/apps/moldesign.md

 ## Installation

-This workflow has certain dependencies which require Conda to install.
+This application has certain dependencies which require Conda to install.
 To get started, create a Conda environment, install the Conda dependencies, and then install the `taps` package into the Conda environment.

 ```bash